 Laboratory course on design and operation of basic building blocks of electronics.
 The course is coordinated with, and illustrates and expands upon, concepts presented in ESE 372.
-Emphasis is given to design solutions more relevant to integrated rather than to discrete element electronics.
+Emphasis is given to design solutions more relevant to integrated rather than to discreet element electronics.
 Field effect transistors are given special attention due to their importance in contemporary analog and digital IC.
 Frequency responses of the basic amplifiers and active filters are analyzed.
 Internal structure and fundamental performance limitations of digital inverter and other gates are studied.
-Fall
+This course has an associated fee.
+Please see www.stonybrook.edu/coursefees for more information.
+Fall, last offering Fall 2021.

-Prerequisite: ESE, ECE majors, ESE 211 & ESE 372, or permission of the instructor and the department
+Prerequisites: ESE or ECE major; ESE 211 and 372 or permission of instructor

-ESE 315: Control System Design
+ESE 315: Control System Design (3)